Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Theorems of Regularized Learning

 \begin{lemma} Suppose that $\Nueral_m$ is weakly* closed.
 If $\loss_n$ is a lower semi-continuous multi-loss function, then $\Sset_{n}^{\lambda}\left(\Nueral_m\right)$ is nonempty and weakly* compact. \end{lemma}

 \begin{remark} If $\Nueral_m$ is not weakly* closed, then Optimization \eqref{eq:RERM-App} or \eqref{eq:RERM-App-w} may not exist a minimizer.
-Substituted $\Nueral_m$ into the weak* closure of $\Nueral_m$, we can reconstruct Optimization \eqref{eq:RERM-App} to guarantee the existence of $f_{nm}^{\lambda}$ for this case.
-Therefore, we can still solve Optimization \eqref{eq:RERM-App-w} approximately to find the estimators of $f_{nm}^{\lambda}$ by the calculus of variations even if Optimization \eqref{eq:RERM-App-w} does not exist a minimizer. \end{remark}
+Substituting $\Nueral_m$ into the weak* closure of $\Nueral_m$, we can reconstruct Optimization \eqref{eq:RERM-App} for the existence of $f_{nm}^{\lambda}$.
+Therefore, we can still solve Optimization \eqref{eq:RERM-App-w} approximately to obtain the estimators of $f_{nm}^{\lambda}$ through calculus of variations, even when Optimization \eqref{eq:RERM-App-w} does not exist a minimizer. \end{remark}